 The restructuring of the RNC reflects two significant forces at play.
 Firstly, the former president and his team have expressed a desire to closely align the organization with the presidential campaign.
 Trump himself supported Michael Whatley’s bid for RNC chair due to Whatley’s strong interest in pursuing claims of voter fraud.
 Secondly, the committee has been grappling with a decline in fundraising, experiencing one of its weakest periods in decades.

-Looking ahead, the changes within the RNC raise important questions about the organization’s future capabilities.
+Looking ahead, the changes within the RNC raise important questions regarding the organization’s future capabilities.
 The cuts to programs unrelated to election integrity cast doubts on the committee’s ability to effectively support a presidential campaign, particularly in terms of fielding a ground operation.
 These concerns stand in contrast to the Biden campaign, which already has 100 staff members on the ground in battleground states.

 While this article provides an overview of the recent RNC layoffs and their potential implications, it is essential to consider the broader context and emerging trends within the political landscape.
 The ongoing discussions around election integrity and the convergence of political campaigns and committees are expected to shape future strategies and operations within the RNC and other political organizations.